ovh/docs/pages/web_cloud/web_hosting/sql_overquota_database/guide.en-gb.md

 #### 1.1 - Connect to the database via phpMyAdmin

-Retrieve your database access information directly in your website’s configuration file.
-You can do this using the **step 1** of our guide on [changing a database password](/pages/web_cloud/web_hosting/sql_change_password).
+Retrieve your database access data directly from your website’s configuration file.
+Perform this action using **step 1** in our guide to [changing a database password](/pages/web_cloud/web_hosting/sql_change_password).

 Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and select `Web Cloud`{.action} in the top navigation bar.
-Click `Hosting plans`{.action} , then choose the web hosting plan linked to your OVHcloud shared database.
+Click `Hosting plans`{.action} , then choose the web hosting plan associated to your OVHcloud shared database.
 Go to the `Databases`{.action} tab.

 A table listing your databases will appear at the bottom of the screen.

 ![phpMyAdmin Access](images/pma_access.png){.thumbnail}

-Note that **for your database**, its `User name` and its `Server address` are listed in the table listing your databases.
+Note that `User name` and `Server address` of your database are listed in the table.

 In the `Databases`{.action} tab, click the `...`{.action} button to the right of the database that is full, then `Go to phpMyAdmin`{.action}.

 ![phpMyAdmin Go Login](images/pma_interface.png){.thumbnail}

-Enter the information for accessing your database, then click `Login`{.action}.
+Enter the login information for your database, then click `Login`{.action}.

 #### 1.2 - Find the largest tables